Keto Red Velvet Cookies

 close up of white chips in a red velvet cookie

-Store you cookies in an air tight container at room temperature.
-You can also make up the cookie dough ahead of time and store in the refrigerator for 2-3 days or in the freezer for up to six months.
-That way, you can enjoy keto red velvet cookies whenever you want!
+Store your cookies in an airtight container at room temperature.
+Pro tip: make the dough ahead and keep it in the fridge for 2-3 days or freeze for up to six months.
+Fresh-baked cookies whenever you want them.

 keto red velvet cookies on a baking tray lined with parchment paper